mheinzel/correct-optimisations/thesis-defence/slides.md

         cover : Cover (thinning outl) (thinning outr)
   ```

+  - usage: `(Expr (σ ⇒ τ) ×ᴿ Expr σ) Γ`

+. . .

-  - what is a Cover?
+  - what is a cover?
+    - we just have some overall context `Γ`
-    - ensures that `Γ` is *relevant*, as small as possible
+    - cover ensures that `Γ` is *relevant*, as small as possible

 ## Intrinsically Typed co-de-Bruijn Representation
   - each element of `Γ` needs to be relevant
-  - i.e. at least one thinning keeps
+  - i.e. at least one thinning keeps it

   ```agda
     data Cover : Γ₁ ⊑ Γ → Γ₂ ⊑ Γ → Set where